 Myth 6: Anyone can manage the project effectively

-It might sound reasonable in the first hearing itself when the scope of human potential is taken into consideration.
-However, several major qualifications and eligibility are required to apply it in real-world scenarios.
+It might sound reasonable in the first hearing when the scope of human potential is considered.
+However, applying it in real-world scenarios requires several major qualifications and eligibility.
 Moreover, an individual aiming to be a good Project Manager should at least have the right blend of technical knowledge, discipline, emotional intelligence, business acumen, and personality skills to the right duty.
 The outcomes of Project Management will result in average or even disastrous when a person actually lacks any of these basic requirements as a Project Manager.

 Myth 7: Meetings are enough for communication

-If it is to look in a partial sense, it is not a false statement but meetings are not at all enough to choose as the only medium of communication to the outer world with regards to your project.
-Definitely, it is the responsibility of a Project Manager to perceive the actual role of communication in Project Management and the plans should be made accordingly for various media to convey the views.
+If it is to look in a partial sense, it is not a false statement, but meetings are not at all enough to choose as the only medium of communication with the outer world regarding your project.
+Definitely it is the responsibility of a Project Manager to perceive the actual role of communication in Project Management and plans should be made accordingly for various media to convey the views.
 In fact, it is just a waste of time to discuss each and every matter about project development in the meeting itself.
 It is not necessary that every team member should understand everything in a single meeting with respect to the project completion.
 However, you can hold Scrum meetings as they are precise and short and mostly held in the morning time.
-After all, a productive meeting actually helps than conducting just a meeting.
+After all, a productive meeting actually helps more than just conducting a meeting.

 Myth 8: Project Management is all about paperwork

 If this is the perception about Project Management, then this misconception should be removed from your mind.
 As a matter of fact, the role of a Project Manager is to organize project plans, provide countless status updates, coordinate meeting schedules, and arrange meeting notes.
-Moreover, a good Project Manager makes the management successful when he or she adds value and negotiations to the meetings and through being a reliable counselor and mentor to the members of the team.
+Moreover, a good project manager makes the management successful when he or she adds value and negotiates at meetings and is a reliable counselor and mentor to the members of the team.
 Communicating with team members is more important than just pushing paper in any Project Management.

 Myth 9: The Project Manager should be a subject matter expert

 A Project Manager who is a subject matter expert is usually equipped with a deep knowledge of the technologies in use and their overall sector.
 They put these abilities along with their skills of Project Management to make the project run successfully.
 However, it would not be always helpful as the Project Managers with subject matter knowledge will get bogged down in the details too much and will lack focus toward perfecting the service or product as a whole.
-Without subject matter knowledge, they would be able to prioritize and ensure that all the tasks of the project are done within the prescribed time frame.
-A major role of a Project Manager is to communicate things in an effective way so that the project development will move forward in a proper way and get completed at the right time.
+Without subject matter knowledge, they would be able to prioritize and ensure that all project tasks are done within the prescribed time frame.
+A major role of a Project Manager is to communicate things effectively so that the project development will move forward properly and get completed at the right time.

 Myth 10: The game is over if you fail